Meet our managers

 Later, in 2011, Matt went on to have another 3 surgeries to address failing hardware that held the donor bone in place and received a second amazing gift of life, in the form of another donor bone.
 The idea that two families had to experience tragedy so that he could have a better quality of life is not something that is lost on Matt.
 “There is not a day that goes by that I don’t think about how different my life might have been without the kindness and generosity of two complete strangers and their families”, Matt said.

-While competing in Cleveland for Team Ohio in the 2016 Transplant Games Matt won a silver medal in the golf competition and took home bronze in darts.
-As a competitive person, Matt can’t wait for the 2018 Transplant Games in Salt Lake City where he plans to go for gold in these events along with Texas Hold ’em poker and bowling.
+While competing in his first Transplant Games in Cleveland for Team Ohio in 2016, Matt won a silver medal in the golf competition and took home bronze in darts.
 Matt shared his thoughts on what The Transplant Games mean to him, “The Games give us a great opportunity to raise awareness about organ, eye and tissue donation.
 It also means so much to be able to meet new friends who have been through similar challenges and can relate to you.”

 Meet Pat McEntee, Team Ohio Donor Registration Liaison.
 Pat was diagnosed with multiple congenital heart defects in 1996 that eventually led his heart to begin failing in 2011.
 In 2014 he was evaluated for transplant and immediately approved.
 Within two days of being listed, he had a left-ventricular assist device (LVAD) implanted.
 For nearly three years, the LVAD kept him alive and healthy enough to await a still needed transplant.
 In July of 2017 he had a mild stroke caused by a clot in the LVAD, which raised the urgency to find a donor heart.
 Fortunately that call came less than a month later and on August 13, 2017 at the Cleveland Clinic, Pat received the gift he had waited 1068 days for.
 In 2016, Pat and his wife Amy attended the 2016 Donate Life Transplant Games of America in Cleveland as supporters.
 They both competed in and completed the 5k Gift of Life Walk/Run (Amy ran, Pat walked...very slowly).
 That was the only event they were eligible to participate in at the Games as supporters.
-Pat looks forward to having the opportunity to compete for the first time as a recipient in the 2018 Transplant Games in Salt Lake City.
+Pat had the opportunity to compete for the first time as a recipient in the 2018 Transplant Games in Salt Lake City and is looking forward to the games in The Meadowlands, NJ July 17-22, 2020.

 Tonya Gomez, Team Co-Manager (Toledo-Dayton-Cleveland area)